kinjalrt/fabflix/README.md

 # Project 1 - cs122b-spring20-team-80
-cs122b-spring20-team-80 created by GitHub Classroom submitted on April 10th, 2020
+cs122b-spring20-team-80 created by GitHub Classroom submitted by Kinjal Reetoo and Yasvi Patel on April 10th, 2020

 - Implementation of the Movie List, Single Movie and Single Star page of the Fablix Application.